dairycultist/unnamed-conlang/micromolegia.md

 | /kʊ/-      |  |
 | /ɪ/-       |  |

-- Class goes on the noun and verb whose subject is that noun
+- Class goes on the noun and verb whose subject is that noun (noun function indicated through agreement, so word order is loose)